DBT Drug Addiction Treatment

 • Naming the emotion-based from this list

 Interpersonal Effectiveness essentially teaches the patients how to maintain relationships after stressful or crisis situations occur.
-Simply put, this module focuses on the patient’s ability to effectively communicate their needs, how to cope with conflict, and the importance of setting boundaries.
+Simply put, this module focuses on the patient’s ability to effectively communicate their needs, to cope with conflict, and set boundaries.
 By implementing the other modules, the patient learns to be mindful in communicating their needs, how to identify and control their emotions when communicating those needs, as well as how to control their distress in the event of relationship conflicts.

 Interpersonal Effectiveness Skills